carnei-ro/cv/README.md

 - Senior IT Infrastructure Analyst II @ **ADTsys Software** - From: Mar/2018 Until: Sep/2018
 - IT Infrastructure Analyst @ **Programarte (simplesmenteUse)** - From: Jul/2010 Until: Mar/2018

-### Work Accomplishments at Namely
+### Work Accomplishments at Namely / PrismHR

-- Revamp the Infrastructure as Code using Terraform and Terragrunt to deploy the resources on AWS.
+- Revamp the Infrastructure as Code using Terraform/OpenTofu and Terragrunt to deploy the resources in AWS and Azure.
+The project was based on the "everything as code" concept, and it was a significant improvement in infrastructure management, helping also in SOC compliance.
 - Implanting Atlantis to automate the Terragrunt changes.
-Using Atlantis also allowed the automation of Kubernetes changes made by Kapitan.dev
+Using Atlantis also allowed the automation of Kubernetes changes made by Kapitan.dev and Helm.
-- Observability project - Substitution of SignalFX agents by OpenTelemetry Collector to receive, process, and ship traces and metrics.
+- Observability project: Substitution of SignalFX agents by OpenTelemetry Collector to receive, process, and ship traces and metrics.

 ### Work Accomplishments at iFood